Spnetic-5/ospp_face_rec_draft/face_rec_bootcamp/README.md

 ## Option 1: Deploy with Docker Compose

-The reverse image search system requires Milvus, MySQL, WebServer and WebClient services.
+The face recognition bootcamp system requires Milvus, MySQL, WebServer and WebClient services.
 We can start these containers with one click through [docker-compose.yaml](./docker-compose.yaml).

 - Modify docker-compose.yaml to map your data directory to the docker container of WebServer
 ```bash